Parcel locker: Europe

+Germany

-Packstation is a service run by DHL Parcel Germany, a business unit of Deutsche Post's Mail division, in Germany and elsewhere (e.g. in Italy).
-It started as a pilot project in 2001 and was quickly expanded.
-There are 3,000 Packstation machines in Germany and 90 percent of the people living in Germany were within ten minutes of a DHL Packstation.
+Packstation is a service of parcel lockers run by DHL Parcel Germany, a business unit of Deutsche Post's Mail division, in Germany and elsewhere (e.g. in Italy).
+It provides automated booths for a self-service collection of parcels and oversize letters as well as self-service dispatch of parcels 24 hours a day, seven days a week.
+Packstation started as a pilot project in 2001 and was quickly expanded.
+In 2025 there were more than 15,500 Packstation machines in Germany and 90 percent of the people living in Germany were within ten minutes of a DHL Packstation.
 Only ordinary parcels and letters delivered by Deutsche Post can be delivered to Packstations.
 Moreover, Deutsche Post allows its subsidiary DHL Express Germany to insert a limited number of express parcels.
 Packstations were originally manufactured by the Austrian company KEBA with newer stations developed by DHL Paket in conjunction with Polygon.